 At the same time, he mentions that financial marketers should have entire programs developed for retirees and seniors because the Millenials will be helping their elderly relatives to manage their finances, using new AI tools that financial institutions would introduce for their clients.

 According to Forbes, the FinTech industry received more than $350 billion dollars funding in the last 10 years.

-AI in aerospace and healthcare got a similar volume of investment and unlike FinTech has accomplished a number of great breakthroughs.
+AI in aerospace and healthcare got a similar volume of investment and, unlike FinTech, has accomplished several great breakthroughs.
 Not so long ago, FinTech launched a new branch of industry, intercepting finance and longevity.
 Today, we can meet Financial and Preventive Medicine Hubs in the USA, the UK, Germany, Israel, and Singapore.

-McKinsey takes a more practical view on how financial institutions should employ AI.
+McKinsey takes a more practical view of how financial institutions should employ AI.

 This article delineates the main benefits of Machine Learning and Artificial Intelligence for the FinTech industry, financial institutions, and end clients: